 - Establishment of proficiency in oral and written skill development, utilizing specific multisensory techniques

 - Informal evaluation of participant’s oral and written competency

 - Planning for new instruction

-- All requirements necessary to meet IMSLEC Teaching Level Standards for practicum requirements
+- All requirements necessary to meet IMSLEC Teaching Level Standards for supervised practicum

 - Three follow-up observations/consultations at participant’s work site during a nine-month period.
-Observation/consultation may be by videotape or electronic means.
+(May be done via virtual supervision.)

 Individuals who wish to enroll on an academic credit basis must be admitted/readmitted to The University of Southern Mississippi before the registration process can be completed.
 More complete information on the credit option may be obtained through ...